hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `admin_users` -
   (Required)
-  Required.
   Users to perform operations as a cluster admin.
 A managed ClusterRoleBinding will be created to grant the `cluster-admin` ClusterRole to the users.
 At most one user can be specified.
 For more info on RBAC, see https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles

 The `admin_users` block supports:

 * `username` -
   (Required)
-  Required.
   The name of the user, e.g. `my-gcp-id@gmail.com`.

 The `control_plane` block supports:

 * `aws_services_authentication` -
   (Required)
-  Required.
   Authentication configuration for management of AWS resources.

 * `config_encryption` -
   (Required)
-  Required.
   The ARN of the AWS KMS key used to encrypt cluster configuration.

 * `database_encryption` -
   (Required)
-  Required.
   The ARN of the AWS KMS key used to encrypt cluster secrets.

 * `iam_instance_profile` -
   (Required)
-  Required.
   The name of the AWS IAM instance pofile to assign to each control plane replica.

 * `instance_type` -
   (Optional)
   Optional.
 The AWS instance type.
-When unspecified, it defaults to `t3.medium`.
+When unspecified, it defaults to `m5.large`.

 * `main_volume` -
   (Optional)